kurai021/MDWriter/README.md

 ## ToDo

-* Actually jsPDF is unstable, is necessary to find a module that does the same function or create a module from scratch for HTML5 to PDF.
+* Actually jsPDF is unstable with SVG, is necessary to find a module that does the same function or create a module from scratch for HTML5 to PDF.
 * ~~Some bugs in the word counter must be solved.~~
 * ~~In file name is necessary to clean the name -> /foo/bar.md to bar.~~
 * ~~Change font size in live.~~
-* Support for Blogger, Tumblr and Wordpress (maybe Ghost).
+* ~~Support for Blogger, Tumblr~~ and Wordpress (maybe Ghost).
 * ~~Emoji support~~ (partial)
 * ~~Flowchart/Graphs and Gantt support~~
 * ~~Separate load/save as .md file from markdown.js~~